The Green Living Homestead: Ways to Save Money & Help the Environment at the Same Time

 But doesn't it cost a lot of money to become more environmentally conscious?
 To take better care of your health through natural and organic methods?
 Luckily, not necessarily.

-Here are some ways you can start living a greener, healthier life, help the environment, take your own small steps to improve the global ecology, and SAVE MONEY at the same time!
+Here are some ways you can start living a greener, healthier life, help the environment, take your own small steps to improve the global ecology, improve and grow your self-reliance and homesteading skills, and SAVE MONEY at the same time!
 Yay!

 How to Save Money and Help the Environment...at the Same Time